Intelligent-Robot-Course/Homework/hw7/readme.md

 ### Velocity-based 2D robot motion model

+ This is a sensor fusion localization with Particle Filter(PF).

+The blue line is true trajectory, the black line is dead reckoning trajectory,

+and the red line is estimated trajectory with PF.

+In a 2D map with distributed landmarks, we assume that the robot can measure a distance from landmarks,

+This measurements are used for PF localization.

 Suppose the robot has a state vector includes 3 states at time <img src="https://latex.codecogs.com/svg.image?\inline&space;t" title="https://latex.codecogs.com/svg.image?\inline t" />:

 <img src="https://latex.codecogs.com/svg.image?\inline&space;\textbf&space;X_t&space;=&space;\begin{bmatrix}x_t&space;\\y_t&space;\\\theta_t\end{bmatrix}" title="https://latex.codecogs.com/svg.image?\inline \textbf X_t = \begin{bmatrix}x_t \\y_t \\\theta_t\end{bmatrix}" />